expressjs/morgan/README.md

 var accessLogStream = fs.createWriteStream(__dirname + '/access.log', {flags: 'a'})

 // setup the logger
+// NOTE: the use of morgan needs to be done immediately after the creation
+//       of express, before any other use calls are made.
+If it is not,
-app.use(morgan('combined', {stream: accessLogStream}))
+//       log files may be created but may not be written to. app.use(morgan('combined', {stream: accessLogStream}))

 app.get('/', function (req, res) {